Dementia Care Toronto

 During the early stages of most types of dementia you should create a long range care plan.
 Early on, home care services and adult day programs (some listed above) help family caregivers augment care.
 Toronto families typically minding a budget will provide their own caregiving as much as possible.
 While doing so, they should be advised of a number of GTA care services that can augment care they give.

 Home care services throughout Toronto help families enhance the care they give to their loved ones.
 Hiring a Toronto home care service can be a worthwhile help to many seniors and families throughout the GTA.
-The LHIN will assess your needs and tells you about services, including home care services.
-Contacting and hiring private home care services outside of the auspices of the LHIN empowers you to get the care you need when you need it, as long as you are able to afford this.
+The HCCSS will assess your needs and tells you about services, including home care services.
+Contacting and hiring private home care services outside of the auspices of the HCCSS empowers you to get the care you need when you need it, as long as you are able to afford this.

 Adult day care programs offer many benefits for Toronto seniors, and families caregiving for them in early to middle stages of dementia.
 Seniors get out of the home and meet others in their community, form bonds with them, learn from their experiences, and (most importantly) participate in activities that can help with symptoms of dementia.